php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 All PHP files MUST end with a non-blank line, terminated with a single LF.

-The closing `?>` tag MUST be omitted from files containing only PHP.
+The closing `?>` tag MUST be omitted from files containing only PHP code.

 ### 2.3 Lines